-The result of the FY25 financial planning update was that new sources filled the funding gap on the I-95 Corridor, funded adjustments to the portfolio of required projects, and funded the construction of a key non-required project.
+The FY25 financial planning update resulted in new sources that filled the previous funding gap on the I-95 Corridor, funded adjustments to the portfolio of required projects, and funded the construction of a key non-required project.
 Below is a summary of the key changes to the Authority's sources and uses.

-The net \$6M increase of sources over uses enabled VPRA to recommend an increase in the Management Reserve.
+The net \$26M increase of sources over uses enabled VPRA to recommend an increase in the Management Reserve.
 The reserve covers unidentified risks and uncertainty inherit in large capital projects and operations, as well as revenues.
-The \$130M amount is less than half of the current \$286M goal under the VPRA Board's policy (up to 5% of future capital and operations expenditures).
+The \$150M amount is less than the current \$284M goal under the VPRA Board's policy (up to 5% of future capital and operations expenditures).